 Set Them Up For Success

 The toddler years from age one to three is quite crucial for growth and development.
 Early life diet and feeding strategies play a vital role in establishing healthy food preferences and behaviors.
 Children are born in all different sizes and weights.
 Some grow faster and bigger than others, and toddlers can be healthy at many different sizes.
 The good news is that there are many healthy options for toddlers that are simple to make and won’t add too much work to your already busy day.
 Whether you’re a stay-at-home mom, use child care, or a nanny, with a bit of planning, you can set your little one up for success.
+In fact, research the best baby utensils and empower them to self-feed.
 As long as you mix it up and aim to give your toddler a balanced diet, you can start on the right track.

 Healthy toddler meals sadly don’t usually come pre-packaged.
 Companies tend to use sugar, salt, additives, and not always nutritious ingredients to appeal to a picky toddler’s palate.
 As we know it in our society, there can be false information that can sometimes lead to moms selecting foods for their toddlers that include empty calories.
 Texas Children’s Hospital recently published a study that after examining the sugar and salt contents in 1,000 toddler snacks and meals in United States grocery stores, researchers found that many items geared for toddlers are considered high in salt and sugar.
 Another point to note is that while small amounts of the juice are alright, don’t allow too much, as sugar levels are relatively high, and stay away from soda and sports drinks.
 Water is always the best liquid to provide.